reuk/wayverb/docs_source/context.md

 Stochastic methods are generally based on statistical approximation via some kind of Monte Carlo algorithm.
+Such algorithms are approximate by nature.
+They aim to randomly and repeatedly sample the problem space , combining the results from multiple trials so that they converge upon the correct answer.
+The balance of quality and speed can be adjusted in a straightforwward manner, simply by adjusting the number of samples taken.

-They may be based directly on reflection paths, using *ray tracing* or *beam tracing*, in which rays or beams are considered to transport acoustic energy around the scene.
+In room acoustics, stochastic algorithms may be based directly on reflection paths, using *ray tracing* or *beam tracing*, in which rays or beams are considered to transport acoustic energy around the scene.
 Alternatively, they may use a surface-based technique, such as *acoustic radiance transfer* (ART), in which surfaces are used as intermediate stores of acoustic energy.

-These techniques are approximate by nature.
-They aim to randomly probe the problem space repeatedly, combining the results from multiple samples so that they converge upon the impulse response for a scene.
-They can be tuned easily, as quality can be traded-off against speed simply by adjusting the number of samples taken.
 Surface-based methods, especially, are suited to real-time simulations (i.e. interactive, where the listener position can change), as the calculation occurs in several passes, only the last of which involves the receiver object.